with Inge Kaul, Christian Flachsland, and Nina Hall

 Inge Kaul is an Adjunct Professor at the Hertie School.
 She served as the first director of the Human Development Report office of UNDP, New York, between 1989 and 1995 and later as director of UNDP’s Office of Development Studies.
 Her publications include Global Public Goods (Cheltenham: Edward Elgar Publishing, 2016) Providing Global Public Goods; Managing Globalization (New York: OUP, 2003) and The New Public Finance; Responding to Global Challenges (New York: OUP, 2006).
 Her current research focuses on issues of policy change, notably the identification of factors and conditions that facilitate or impede policy responses to global challenges, and thus, successes and failures of global governance.

-Nina Hall is a lecturer in global governance at the Hertie School of Governance.
+<link en who-we-are profile person hall>Nina Hall is a lecturer in global governance at the Hertie School.
 She researches on transnational advocacy, global refugee and migration governance, and climate change adaptation.
 Her book Displacement, Development and Climate Change, International Organizations Moving Beyond their Mandates was published by Routledge in 2016.
 She has a PhD in International Relations from the University of Oxford and is now collaborating with a global network of digital activists.
 She has previously worked with the World Economic Forum and the New Zealand Ministry of Foreign Affairs and Trade, and holds a Master's Degree from the University of Auckland, New Zealand.
 She has published in Global Environmental Politics, Global Governance, and the Guardian.